beep-systems/quadrofleet-crsf/README.md

 This project was inspired by various CRSF protocol implementations and adapted specifically for the Java ecosystem.
 Thanks to the open-source community for contributions and shared knowledge.

+## Useful Links

+Here are some useful resources and references that can provide further insight into the CRSF protocol and related implementations:

+- [CRSF Rust Implementation](https://github.com/tact1m4n3/crsf-rs): A CRSF protocol implementation in Rust, which can serve as a reference for understanding protocol behavior and frame structures in a different programming language.

+- [ExpressLRS CRSF Protocol Source](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/lib/CrsfProtocol/crsf_protocol.h): The CRSF protocol definition used in the ExpressLRS project.
+This header file defines the protocol's key elements and can be a helpful resource for developers.

+- [Betaflight CRSF Protocol Source](https://github.com/betaflight/betaflight/blob/master/src/main/rx/crsf.c): CRSF protocol handling within the Betaflight project, a popular open-source flight control software for UAVs.
+This source code demonstrates how CRSF is integrated into real-world UAV control systems.